evykassirer/notes/cs341/341notes.md

 - f(n) ∈ O(g(n)) if there exist constants c > 0 and n\_0 > 0 such that 0 ≤ f(n) ≤ c\*g(n) for all n ≥ n\_0
 - g(n)is worst case time of f(n)
-- to figure out what n\_0 is, find an intersection point --- n\_0 has to be a natural number
+- to figure out what n\_0 is, find an intersection point --- remember n\_0 has to be a natural number
 - note that this means if something is O(n) it's also O(n^2)

 Ω-notation (>=)